Skip to content

 LLM-Score is a 0–100 metric showing how correctly and how often large language models mention your brand for your topic prompts.

-• A 0–100 score that combines mention rate, correctness, and sentiment of how LLMs answer about your brand.
+• A 0–100 score that tracks how often and how accurately LLMs talk about your brand.

 • See your own LLM-Score in the demo report.